 For many institutions, there are significant differences in total enrollment and the FTE number of students.
 And while the FTE number of students allows for an "apples-to-apples" comparison between campuses, knowing the corresponding total enrollment for an FTE number puts it in context.
 A campus and store serving the FTE of 4,000 students and a total enrollment of 4,200 will be significantly different from the campus with the same 4,000 FTE number, but an enrollment of 12,000 students.

 These figures were reported in Almanac 2013-14, published by The Chronicle of Higher Education, August 23, 2013.
 To see more information on students and enrollment, go to www.nces.ed.gov/fastfacts

 NACS estimates 4,500 college stores provide service to U.S. higher education.
 There is not a one-to-one relationship between schools and college stores.
 Larger universities will have several stores to serve students; smaller schools in a local area may be served by a single store; and several schools in an urban community may share multiple retail outlets.
 While many college stores share a common mission, they vary greatly in size, location, ownership, and customer base.

 The largest percentage of college stores are owned or operated by the institution.
 On-campus stores are mostly institutional, but they may also be operated under contract, as cooperatives, or by student associations.
 Off-campus stores are typically private businesses.

 Sales volume in college stores is determined by many factors, but the major influence on sales seems most closely tied to the size of the institution it serves.
-Average sales for U.S. college stores were $7.7 million in 2010-11; median sales were half that, at $3.8 million.
+Average sales for U.S. college stores that participated in the most recent financial survey [Fall 2012] were $7.3 million in 2011-12; median sales of stores in the survey were half that, at $3.6 million.